2022/2023 Multi-Year Budget

-Our 2022-2023 Multi-Year Business Plan and Budget (MYBB) remains inspired by the core idea of investing in what matters.
-Now, more than ever, we must go beyond conventional approaches to plan the 2022/2023 Budget and meet the need financial challenges impacting the City of Saskatoon as a result of COVID-19.
+The 2022/2023 Multi-Year Business Plan and Budget (MYBB) remains inspired by the core idea of investing in civic services and service levels, programs and projects valued by the citizens we serve.
+Now, more than ever, the City must go beyond conventional approaches to plan for the 2022/2023 Budget and meet the financial challenges as a result of COVID-19.

 - We remain committed to planning ahead and providing residents with greater certainty about the future direction of property tax.

 - We keep Saskatoon residents at the forefront of our budget planning through investment decisions in the priorities, services and programs that matter most.

-- We are focused on our long-term goal to manage the City in a smart, sustainable way through continuous improvement, pursuing innovation, and a dedication to maximizing service value for tax dollars.
+- We are focused on our long-term goal to manage the City in a smart, sustainable way through continuous improvement, pursuing innovation, finding efficiencies year over year, and a dedication to maximizing service value for tax dollars.

 - We are dedicated to pursuing alternate revenue streams to reduce the reliance on property tax.

 - We manage both risk and debt appropriately.

-The City of Saskatoon is preparing its first multi-year budget during a global pandemic.
+The City of Saskatoon is preparing its second multi-year budget, and now, during a global pandemic.
 Despite the uncertainty as to when restrictions are lifted and people respond to a post-pandemic environment, the City Administration will follow the same key steps as for the previous two-year MYBB process as follows: